majorAndrea/E-Commerce/README.md

 SIDE-NOTE: There are some mixed technologies in this project because I have created this project while learning React, Redux, Firebase, etc... and I like to experiment while learning new things and I learn really well and fast when I do practice.

 -> From time to time I update this project.
+Live Version Soon.